 - Self-insurance (you must own 26 or more vehicles to do this)

-It’s illegal to drive without car insurance in North Carolina.
+It’s illegal to drive without car insurance.
 If you’re caught doing it, you’ll face expensive fines, and you could have a hard time buying auto coverage in the future.
 You also risk losing your driver’s license.

 - $50 if it’s your first insurance lapse